pathikrit/coffee-pearls/README.txt

 Goals:
 * No dependency - each program can be run by itself: `coffee program.coffee`
 * Readability over performance
-* Self-explanatory - no code comments
+* Self-explanatory - minimal code comments